 If you receive my free Monday newsletter you know how I like to give a shout out to books I’m reading.
-With so many talented authors in my Twitter PLN it isn’t hard to find a great read by someone in the industry or a fantastic recommendation from someone who also loves to dive into a good book.
+With so many talented authors in my Twitter PLN it isn’t hard to find a great read.
+There are fantastic titles by folks in the industry.
+Educators are always happy to provide recommendation.
+So it isn’t hard to find someone who also loves to dive into a good book.
 If you’re looking for books for teachers, this list of titles has plenty of favorites to choose from for the perfect gift!

 Gift Ideas for Teachers: Books for Teachers

 After seeing a few social media shares giving praise to this book I added quickly added it to my reading list this summer.
 The Curious Classroom: 10 Structures for Teaching with Student-Directed Inquiry is full of actionable ideas for educators and relatable stories.
 I’ve recommended this book to a handful of teachers during back-to-school professional development this year and if you’re looking for a teacher gift for a fan of author Harvey “Smokey” Daniels and inquiry in the classroom, this is a great choice.